Overview & Career Outcomes

-Designed for working professionals looking to enter or advance in this critically important field, Lasell's M.S. in Criminal Justice degree program provides the skills, knowledge, and practical experience needed to protect and serve the public through a wide range of careers.
+Designed for working professionals looking to enter or advance in this critically important field, Lasell's Master of Science in Criminal Justice degree program provides the skills, knowledge, and practical experience needed to protect and serve the public through a wide range of careers.
 Conveniently offered entirely online and led by a team of experienced faculty comprising professionals from policing, law, corrections, and security, our Criminal Justice program prepares you for an impactful, rewarding career.

 - Emergency and Crisis Management